rhaleblian/pirix/README.md

 Follow the same pattern for the ideas and glutmech demos.

+On a Pi 3B running Raspbian Buster, the GL demos run too fast! :D

 ## Notes

-SGI's Indigo Magic Desktop and Interactive Desktop were derivations from the Motif Window Manager;
-accordingly, this tweak bases itself on mwm.
+SGI's Indigo Magic Desktop and Interactive Desktop were derivations from the Motif Window Manager; accordingly, this tweak bases itself on mwm.

 A lot of things aren't here, including
 * styling modifications to MWM (those rounded windows and scrollbars)
 * the toolchest (i think you could write an Xm app of buttons with menus and no frame)
 * the file manager (remember that they drew scalable vector icons)
 * a contemporary web browser (Netscape Navigator or NCSA Mosaic)

+Firefox is the defined browser, in the spirit of being a successor to Navigator.

 ## TODO